NicMcPhee/web-sockets-example/README.md

 ## Contributors

-This contributors to this project can be seen [here](../../graphs/contributors).
+The contributors to this project can be seen [here](../../graphs/contributors).
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->